-Management support is often mentioned as one of the key success factors when it comes to any CMDB project or initiative.
-True commitment from top management may increase the chance of success for in the project, but what happens when the project is complete and the CDMB is in use?
+Management support is often mentioned as one of the critical success factors when it comes to any CMDB project or initiative.
+Genuine commitment from top management may increase the chance of success for the project, but what happens when the project is completed and the CDMB is in use?

-Once the day-to-day operations begin, top management or high-level steering groups are probably no longer involved, unless something goes wrong.
+Once day-to-day operations begin, top management or high-level steering groups are only involved if something goes wrong.
 Data quality becomes the responsibility of the team working with the CMDB.
-The team now needs to pay attention to data ownership and quality details on a continuous basis.
+The team needs to pay attention to data ownership and quality details continuously.

 In this context, data quality is usually “good enough” if the data is